 Despite its small size, a USB Bitcoin miner can still generate a modest amount of hashing power, contributing to the overall network’s computational strength.
 While they may not compete with larger mining rigs in terms of output, USB Bitcoin miners serve as an excellent entry point for beginners and enthusiasts interested in crypto mining without significant investments.

-How Do USB ASIC Miners Work?
+How Does USB Mining Work?

 A USB ASIC miner connects to the computer’s USB port and, with the appropriate software, executes the computing process required to do the mining.
 To get a better hashing output, multiple ASIC miners can be connected to the same PC.

 As a computer usually has anywhere from 2 to 4 USB ports, you can use the ports to connect multiple USB miners, as this will increase the overall performance of the computer by increasing the computational power.